- Valencia, Spain 46002

 For older applicants, see: Health Insurance for Seniors in Spain

-8.Do digital nomads need private health insurance for Spain?
+8.Do digital nomads need private health insurance for Spain visa?

 Digital Nomad Visa applicants often need private health insurance that meets Spanish visa requirements, unless another recognised healthcare arrangement applies to their specific case.

-The policy should usually provide full coverage in Spain and avoid copayments or waiting periods where required.
+The health insurance policy for digital nomad visa in Spain should usually provide full coverage and avoid copayments or waiting periods where required.

-9.Do students need private health insurance for Spain?
+9.Do students need private health insurance for Spain visa?

 Yes.
 Most non-EU students applying for a Spanish Student Visa need private health insurance.

-The policy should meet consular requirements and provide full medical coverage in Spain for the visa period.
+The health insurance policy for Spain student visa should meet consular requirements and provide full medical coverage for the visa period.

 If you’re visiting short-term, the European Health Insurance Card (EHIC) may cover medically necessary care.
 But for residency or long stays, you’ll need to register with Spanish Social Security (if eligible) or take out private health insurance that meets requirements.